-When Luther returned to Wittenberg he began teaching and expounding the Scriptures and his thirst for truth intensified.
+When Luther returned to Wittenberg disappointed with his visit to Rome, he began teaching and expounding the Scriptures and his thirst for truth intensified.

 ‘I was seized with the conviction that I must understand [Paul’s] letter to the Romans.
 I did not have a heart of stone, but to that moment one phrase in chapter one stood in my way.